anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.2.7.4"></a>
 #### 9.5.2.7.4 Vendor Solicitation/Commitment

-NFVI and VNF vendor members will be solicited for participation in the trials.
+Vendor members will be solicited for participation in the trials.
 The vendors will be required to commit fully to the assessment and evaluation  processes.
 As previously mentioned, additional discussion is needed to define what results data and at what level is acceptable to be shared.

 <a name="9.5.2.7.5"></a>
 #### 9.5.2.7.5 Deliverable